-We’re here to make your life easier, not more complicated, so we’ve developed an easy to search, intuitively organized, library of resources.
+We’re here to make your life easier, not more complicated, so we’ve developed an easy to search and intuitively organized library of resources.
 Our materials are organized by Problems, Therapies, Techniques, and Mechanisms but you can also filter them by Language or Therapy tool, depending on what suits you best.
 This way you can drill down for something specific or explore more widely, in a way that feels straightforward and delivers results quickly.

 Designed to help you make theory-practice links

-To accompany our materials, there’s a full description which explains the resource in more detail.
-You’ll find a summary of the theory underpinning each resource to give you context, an outline of why and how the exercise is effective, as well as a description of who the resource could be useful for and which types of problems it could help to address.
+Professional versions include a theoretical description which explains the material in more detail.
+You’ll find a summary of the theory underpinning each resource to give you context, an outline of why and how theresource is effective, as well as a description of who the resource could be useful for and which types of problems it could help to address.
 See an example of one of our descriptions here.

 The descriptions will give you important background information behind the resource and help you to make strong theory-practice links, which means greater understanding and development of best practice.